danny-avila/LibreChat/docs/features/logging_system.md

 Log files are saved in `/api/logs`.
 Error logs are saved by default.
 Debug logs are enabled by default but can be turned off if not desired.

-This allows you to monitor your server through external tools that inspect log files, such as [the ELK stack](https://aws.amazon.com/what-is/elk-stack/).
+This allows you to monitor your server through external tools that inspect log files, such as **[the ELK stack](https://aws.amazon.com/what-is/elk-stack/)**.

 Debug logs are essential for developer work and fixing issues.
-If you encounter any problems running LibreChat, reproduce as close as possible, and [report the issue](https://github.com/danny-avila/LibreChat/issues) with your logs found in `./api/logs/debug-%DATE%.log`.
+If you encounter any problems running LibreChat, reproduce as close as possible, and **[report the issue](https://github.com/danny-avila/LibreChat/issues)** with your logs found in `./api/logs/debug-%DATE%.log`.

 Errors logs are also saved in the same location: `./api/logs/error-%DATE%.log`.
 If you have meilisearch configured, there is a separate log file for this as well.